Qoddi automatically builds your Java app from your code.

 Specify a Java Version

-You can specify a Java version by adding a file called system.properties
+, you need to specify the same Java version inside a file called system.properties

 to your repository.